chpurdy/chpurdy.github.io/about.md

 ### More Information

-While I've been teaching high school for 11 years, this will be my first year teaching computer science full time (math was my previous subject).
+This will be my 12th year teaching high school.
+I taught math for the first 10 and Computer Science the last two.
+Computer Science is soooo much more fun!

 ### Contact me